 WARNING: Upon firing the pistol or releasing the slide from the slide stop, the slide moves rearward or forward with significant force and speed.
-To avoid injury be sure no part of your body is in the path of the slide's travel.
+To avoid injury be sure no part of your body interferes with the slide movement or ejection of fired case.